Tupolev Tu-334

-The Tupolev Tu-334 (Туполев Ту-334) was a Russian short-to-medium range airliner project that was developed to replace the ageing Tu-134s and Yak-42s in service around the world.
+The Tupolev Tu-334 (Туполев Ту-334) was a Russian short-to-medium range airliner project that was developed to replace the aging Tupolev Tu-134 and Yak-42s in service around the world.
 The airframe was based on a shortened Tu-204 fuselage and a scaled-down version of that aircraft's wing.
 Unlike the Tu-204, however, the Tu-334 has a T-tail and engines mounted on the sides of the rear fuselage instead of under the wings.
 With the nationalisation of the Russian aircraft companies in 2009 to form United Aircraft Corporation it was decided not to continue with the programme.

 Development

 The Tupolev Design Bureau introduced the Tu-334 in early 1989 as an eventual propfan-powered airliner to potentially enter service for Aeroflot in 1995.
 However, it would have an interim turbofan-powered version that would begin airline service around 1991–1992.
 Consuming about 20 percent less fuel than the best Soviet turbofan, the propfan engine would be a then-unnamed geared powerplant from the Lotarev engine design bureau.
 The engine would have a thrust specific fuel consumption (TSFC) of 0.46 tsfc, resulting in a per-passenger aircraft fuel consumption rate of 13 g/km.
 The turbofan-powered version of the Tu-334 would use Lotarev D-436T engines with a TSFC of 0.62 tsfc and a bypass ratio of 6.5, and it would consume 20 g/km per passenger.
 The propfan Tu-334 would seat 104-137 passengers, compared with 86-102 passengers for the shorter, turbofan Tu-334.

 Tupolev confirmed the use of the D-436 for the turbofan version shortly afterward.
 However, they initiated discussions with International Aero Engines (IAE) at the 1989 Paris Air Show to discuss using a 7500 kgf derated version of IAE's V2500 11345 kgf engine.
 The talks, which continued through at least the end of the year, were attributed to worries that the Lotarev could not meet Tupolev's timeline or fuel burn targets, or that Tupolev was canceling the propfan version.
 There was also concern that Tupolev could not meet Soviet state carrier Aeroflot's urgent capacity needs quick enough.
 In this scenario, the Soviet aircraft production ministry could allow the Yakovlev Design Bureau to compete and build the Yak-42M (a Yak-42 airliner derivative) because of its quicker availability, despite the ministry's assumed preference for the Tu-334.